 - Health care providers diagnose ascariasis by detecting characteristic Ascaris lumbricoides eggs in feces with a microscope; other tests may also be done (X-rays, ultrasound, for example).

-- Treatment is oral medication for about one to three days in patients who do not have additional complications.
+- Treatment is an oral medication for about one to three days in patients who do not have additional complications.

 - Primary care doctors may treat ascariasis.
 Patients who have complications may need specialists such as infectious-disease specialists, lung specialists, and/or surgery specialists.